nateforsyth/nateforsyth.github.io/_posts/2019-04-09-improving -my-sharepoint-api-understanding.md

 ![SPFx News WebPart improved with filtering controls](/img/spfx-news-improvements.jpg)

+As alluded to previously, my focus is near-stock implementations with added functionality.
+In this particular example, the WebPart looks like the default, with the addition of Filtering controls to aid in end-user digestion of content int heir interest area.

-We are currently doing 5x API requests (a  "Get" - which all take time obviously).
+We are currently doing 5x API requests (all "Get").

-1) Site Pages query (to retrieve the pages per defined filtering criteria).
+1) Site Pages query (to retrieve the pages per defined criteria).
-2) Term Store query to retrieve all first filter items.
+2) Term Store query to retrieve all first Filter terms.
-3) Term Store query to retrieve all second filter items.
+3) Term Store query to retrieve all second Filter terms.
 4) Profile service query to retrieve Page Author meta data.
-5) Search service query to retrieve number of page views (currently disabled).
+5) Search service query to retrieve number of page views.

 The process then applies the returned Terms to the respective drop down.